-Students follow the Religious Formation Program of Divine Word College, an integrated program of personal and spiritual formation.
+Students in temporary vows, candidate for religious life, and diocesan seminarians follow the Religious Formation Program of Divine Word College, an integrated program of personal and spiritual formation.
 This co-curricular program enables students to become healthy, integrated persons, committed to a life formed after Jesus Christ, so that they can then make a free and mature decision regarding their vocation.